sail-tse-2023/submission/README.md

 ## Appendix

-The results of the manual validation are stored in the "appendix/validation" folder, which includes the results of the first validator (Shayan), the second validator (Yucan), and the resolved conflicts.
+The results of the manual validation are stored in the "appendix/validation" folder, which includes the results of the first validator, the second validator, and the resolved conflicts.
 Additionally, the refactoring types studied in this work are stored in the "appendix/refactoring_types_rminer.csv" file.